Trusted-Execution/.github/profile/Resources.md

 Navigate to our SGX-hardware repo and initiate a pull request.

+### Pulling changes from upstream
+Sometimes we need to update a branch in a forked repo with the latest changes from the original repo.
+This can be helpful when trying to resolve merge conflicts.

+Make sure you're in the branch that you want to pull the code into:

+    $ git checkout [Branch Name]

+List all the currently tracked repos:

+    $ git remote -v

+If you don't see the original repo listed as "upstream", run:

+    $ git remote add upstream [Link to original repo]

+Then pull the changes from upstream:

+    $ git fetch upstream

+You can then merge the changes into your current branch:

+    $ git merge upstream/main

+You may have merge conflicts, which can be fixed within the relevant file(s).

 ## Linux Kernel Resources
 - A good place to view and search Linux Kernel source code:  https://elixir.bootlin.com/linux/latest/source